top of page

 Trustee

-Lesley works as a Teaching Assistant at Bakewell Methodist Junior School and became involved with the Trust after the school's twinning with Kibimba Primary School in Rwanda.
-She travelled out to visit the children of Kibimba in 2010 and since this life changing experience has become a committed fund raiser..
-As well as assisting at events, she organises the Cafe Rwanda and Craft Fair held monthly in Bakewell Town Hall.
+Formerly a teaching assistant, Lesley became involved with the Trust after a school's twinning with a primary school in Rwanda.
+She travelled out with us to visit the school in 2010 and since this life changing experience has become a committed helper and fund raiser.